 You should get a Martinique-shaped pool if you like the idea of bringing a slice of the Caribbean to your backyard.
 The Martinique has an organic curved shape with a shallow end opening up to a deeper end.
 It’s a great design for various swim activities in and around the pool.

-If you like to host, the original Martinique design will add an extra something to your backyard that will get your friends and family talking.
+If you like to host, the original Martinique design will add something extra to your outdoor space to get your friends and family talking.

 #8 – Kidney